Safe Exploration for Efficient Policy Evaluation and Comparison

 \subsection{Connection with hypothesis testing}

-In real applications, one important task is to test whether or not the target policy $\pi_1$ is significantly better than $\pi_0$, which impacts the decision-making of deploying $\pi_1$.
-We next present the relationship between the power of such a test and our objective $\var\big(\widehat{V}(\pi_1; \mD_{e}) - \widehat{V}(\pi_0; \mD_{e}) \big)$.
+In real applications, one important task is to test whether or not the target policy $\pi_1$ is significantly better than $\pi_0$, which impacts deployment of $\pi_1$.
+Thus we investigate the relationship between the power of such a test and our objective $\var\big(\widehat{V}(\pi_1; \mD_{e}) - \widehat{V}(\pi_0; \mD_{e}) \big)$.
 For simplicity, we discuss MAB with IPW and without side information.
-The connection can be built similarly for the other setups considered in this paper (see Appendix \ref{sec:other_testing}).
+A similar connection can be established for other setups considered in this paper (see Appendix \ref{sec:other_testing}).
 Specifically, we consider the test

 Denote our variance objective \eqref{eqn:raw_MAB_obj} by $\sigma(\pi_e)$ and let $\hat{\sigma}(\pi_e)$ be a consistent estimator with $\mD_e$ (typically the plug-in estimator with sample variance).
 By the central-limit theorem and the Slutsky’s lemma, we have